filippivarci/fullstackopen/part0/06_new_note_in_single_page_app_diagram.md

     server-->>browser: json {message: "note created"}
     deactivate server

-    Note right of browser: The browser executes the callback function that renders the notes
+    Note right of browser: The browser executes the callback function that adds the new note to the list and renders it
 ```